-Otmuchów was granted city rights by bishop Przecław from Pogorzel (Preczlaw of Pogarell) in 1347, founding the town on German law.
+Otmuchów was granted town privilege by Bishop Przecław from Pogorzel (Preczlaw of Pogarell) in 1347, founding the town on German law.
 During his reign, the urban area was extended, and in 1369, the construction of new defensive walls began.
 It can be assumed that earlier the town had earth and wood fortifications, as the charter document designated area for the building within the moat (prout fossatorum).
 The construction of stone fortifications was completed around 1396.

 Another wave of plunder and destruction was brought to the town by the Thirty Years’ War during which Otmuchów, as part of the episcopal principality, was the target of Protestant armies.
 Obsolete fortifications have not saved the town from capturing, robberies, army quarters and contributions.
 It was first taken by Wallenstein’s troops, and then in the 1630s by the Swedish and Saxon armies.
 The second half of the 17th century brought some stability, but in 1741 during the First Silesian War, the town was shelled and was occupied by Prussian Marshal Schwerin.
 Demolition of ruined fortifications began in the second half of the 19th century.